Pros and Cons of Buying Two Wedding Dresses

 • Think carefully about your budget for dresses, and don’t be afraid to find a second dress in unexpected places.

 Anybody who has been wedding dress shopping knows there are nearly endless options for your wedding day.
 Brides today can choose from satin ball gowns, lace sheaths, strapless gowns, dresses with high necks, open backs, long sleeves, illusion necklines, beadwork, and feathered overlays—in every color under the sun.
-At the end of the day, choosing just one can be really difficult.
+The list goes on and on.
+It's no wonder that at the end of the day, choosing just one can be really difficult.

 Not every bride, however, chooses just one.
 Some people decide to wear more than one wedding dress on their big day.
 This practice has many advantages.
 The bride gets to choose two beautiful styles, each suited for a different part of the celebration.